vbachele/Inception/README.md

 - docker pull "NameOfTheImage", pull an image from dockerhub
 - docker logs 025, show the logs of your last run of dockers
 - docker rm $(docker ps -a -q) allow to delete all the opened images
+- docker exec -it 8ac sh, to execute the program

 	# docker run